kjhealy/covdata/README.md

 ## About the package

 `covdata` is a data package for R that collects and bundles datasets related to [the COVID-19 pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) from a variety of sources.
-The data are current as of Monday, August  1, 2022.
+The data are current as of Sunday, January 22, 2023.
 Minimal post-processing of the data has been done in comparison to the original sources, beyond conversion to [tibbles](https://tibble.tidyverse.org) and transformation into [narrow](https://en.wikipedia.org/wiki/Wide_and_narrow_data)- or [tidy](https://en.wikipedia.org/wiki/Tidy_data) form.
 Occasionally some additional variables have been added (mostly [ISO country codes](https://en.wikipedia.org/wiki/ISO_3166-1)) to facilitate comparison across the datasets or their integration with other sources.

 `covdata` provides the following: